 - Whether an invention / asset is in the same or similar field as the employer’s

-Theft of Trade Secrets – Should disputes over trade secret ownership involve theft and misuse through improper means or without consent by another company, former employees, or business partners, Texas law provides remedies for temporary restraining orders, injunction, and a recovery of damages.
+- Theft of Trade Secrets.
+Texas law provides remedies – including temporary restraining orders, injunction, and recovery of damages – should disputes over trade secret ownership involve theft and misuse through improper means or without consent by another company, former employees, or business partners.
 In order to have a valid claim for misappropriation under the Texas Uniform Trade Secrets Act (TUTSA), plaintiffs must have taken reasonable measures to protect any confidential plan, formula, pattern, program, device, technique, code, collection of information, or other trade secret that provides a competitive advantage.

 Proactive Protection Can Make the Difference